linto-ai/documentation-website/docs/developpers/agent/server/infrastructure.md

 ```
 sudo gluster peer probe <HostName-X for node X of the cluster>
 ```
---> USe this command for every other cluster's nodes hostnames.
+--> Use this command for every other cluster's nodes hostnames.

 ### Setup the replicated volume